a2stuff/a2d/res/notes/testplan.md

 * Run DeskTop on a IIc+ from a 3.5" floppy on internal drive.
 Verify that the disk doesn't spin constantly.
 * Configure a disk with ProDOS 2.4.3.
 Run DeskTop on a IIc+.
 Create a Shortcut to launch BASIC.SYSTEM.
 Use Control Panel > Options to set Shortcuts to run on startup.
 Restart.
 From Shortcuts, invoke the BASIC.SYSTEM shortcut.
 Verify that it doesn't crash.
 Restart.
 From Shortcuts, invoke DeskTop.
 Verify that it doesn't crash.
+* Run DeskTop on a IIc+.
+Apple Menu > About This Apple II.
+Verify that a ZIP CHIP is not reported.

 ### Laser 128